 Day Trip Planner: 7 Best Day Trips from Boston

 Boston is a city with so much to do — see historical sites, walk bustling city streets, cheer at Fenway Park — that one can never tire of exploring its avenues.
 The big, modern buildings are contrasted by cobblestoned pathways, and the seafood in the Seaport District is legendary.
-Boston, with all its charm, also happens to be a great place to escape from.
-Here are the top 7 day trip destinations from Boston.
+The city, with all its charm, also happens to be a great place to escape from.

 Concord and Lexington — 30 minutes